PriSUD-Nordic: Treating substance use disorders in the prison population

 The project management is held at the Norwegian Center for Addiction Research (SERAF) at the University of Oslo, and Dr. Anne Bukten is the project leader.
 Dr. Stavseth will be the project lead analyst and in charge of developing the Nordic syntax for the registry data.
 Professor Ugelvik will lead and run the qualitative part of the project and supervise the PhD student.
 Nicoline Lokdam (PhD, PriSUD-Norway) will contribute with experience in qualitative research in the prison population and Johan Lothe will oversee the user perspective.

 User involvement is integrated in both the Steering committee and the research group, represented by clinicians, policy makers and user organizations.
 The user organization WayBack (10) provides in-prison services and helps build pro-social networks post-release in order to prevent relapse into crime and drug use (11).
-WayBack plays an important role in planning the project, in requirement of participants to interview and in dissemination.
+WayBack plays an important role in planning the project, recruiting interview participants and in disseminating project results.

 1. Chesney E, Goodwin GM, Fazel S. Risks of all-cause and suicide mortality in mental disorders: a meta-review.
 World psychiatry: official journal of the World Psychiatric Association (WPA).
 2014; 13 (2): 153-60.